 There is in-built flexibility with a PCP plan.
-At the end of the agreed period you can decide whether you would like to own the car outright- which you can do by paying the deferred value (GMFV) - or returning the car to the lender and entering into a new car finance agreement.
-At this stage for instance you may wish to change car make and model.
+At the end of the agreed period you can decide whether you would like to own the car outright, (which you can do by paying the deferred value (GMFV)), or return the car to the lender and enter into a new car finance agreement.
+At this stage for instance, you may wish to change car make and model.

 The amount you want to borrow, less any deposit payment and the value of any car you are part-exchanging is agreed upfront.